-Sam is an international yoga teacher based in Miami, Florida.
-She teaches private and public classes, workshops, and trainings.
-Her mission is to help her students create an inner journey towards freedom and empowerment.
+Sam Reynolds is an international yoga teacher based in Miami, FL.
+Her mission is to inspire peace, one breath at a time.
+Her goal is to help students find a healthy balance in life and create an inner journey towards freedom and empowerment.
+Sam offers classes, workshops, mentoring sessions, and retreats to facilitate transformation.
+She believes in the power of yoga and a healthy lifestyle to thrive with everyday living.
 For Sam, yoga is a deep connection of the mind, body, and soul.
 It is a spiritual tool that cultivates strength, freedom, and compassion both on and off the mat.
 It is ultimately a path to peace.

 Sam is a wellness advocate, handstand enthusiast, writer, adventurer, and photographer.
 Her interests lie in conservation, human rights, and empowerment.
 She holds monthly classes to benefit a local environmental non-profit and an annual benefit class to raise genocide awareness.

 Journeys for the Soul

 Before becoming a yoga teacher, Sam spent six years working in higher education management.
 She worked at the University of Miami (her alma mater) and Charles University in Prague, managing a study abroad program with a focus on 20th century European history and the Holocaust.
 Much of her work was devoted to leading over 25 educational tours to Poland, Germany, Hungary, Austria, and Turkey.
 Sam’s devotion to humanitarian efforts, fostered by the numerous trips she led to historical sites and concentration camps throughout Eastern Europe, led her to attend a human rights program in Rwanda in 2012.
 Her journey to Africa began.